ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:

-* 'scope', with value the specific resource that the Client is authorized to access (i.e. group or topic identifier) and role(s), encoded as in {{ssec-authorization-request}}.
+* 'scope', with value the specific resource that the Client is authorized to access, i.e. group or topic identifier, and role(s).
+This value is a CBOR byte string encoding a scope entry, as defined in {{ssec-authorization-request}}.

 * 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
 The value is an empty CBOR array.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g. it was provided by the AS.